-- Visual Poi V3 and V3 MINI

-- Visual Poi V4 MINI, CLASSIC, MAXI, Wand

-- Visual Hoop

-- all Lighttoys FT & FT2 devices
+- Visual Poi V3 and V3 MINI - Visual Poi V4 & V5 MINI, CLASSIC, MAXI, Wand - Visual Hoop - all Lighttoys FT & FT2 devices, including Lumi props

 Visual Poi driver

 If you plan to use Visual Poi or Wand with LtComposer on Windows OS, you might need to install a special driver first.
 If you are running a modern edition of Windows - version 10 or later, please skip this chapter.
 For Windows 7 or 8 please follow the instructions below: